This Privacy Policy explains how RehabPath handles information when you use the RehabPath mobile app on iOS or Android.

 You can delete local RehabPath data by using the reset option in the app settings or by uninstalling the app.

 Deleting the app removes local in-app data from that device, subject to normal operating system behavior.
-It does not delete encrypted backup files that you exported and saved outside the app.
-To remove exported backups, delete those files from the locations where you saved them.
+It does not delete encrypted backup files, exported clinician pack PDFs, or other files you saved outside the app.
+To remove exported files, delete them from the locations where you saved or shared them.

 Medical and wellness information

 RehabPath is a non-clinical wellness and rehabilitation tracking tool.
-It is not a medical device and does not provide diagnosis, treatment, medical advice, or emergency support.
+It is not a medical device and does not provide diagnosis, treatment, medical advice, clinical decision support, or emergency support.

 You should consult a licensed healthcare professional before starting, changing, or stopping any rehabilitation activity.
 Stop using an exercise or activity and seek appropriate medical advice if symptoms worsen or you experience concerning symptoms.